iuri-cv/Fiji_macros/README.md

 ![Alt text](https://github.com/iuri-cv/fiji_macros/blob/main/tutorial%20-%203.png?raw=true)

 5 - Next, you will select the order of channels in the stack with respect to the acquisition order.
 In this example, the acquisition order was DAPI (1) and FITC (2).
-If you to keep that order in stack you should type `1,2`.
-In this case I wanted to alter the order in the stack to FITC (1) and DAPI (2), so I typped `2,1`.
+If you want to keep that order in the stack you should type `1,2`.
+In this case I wanted to alter the order in the stack to FITC (1) and DAPI (2), so I typed `2,1`.
 Make sure to include a comma between the numbers.
 Next, you will atribute a color to each of the channels and the click `OK`.

 ![Alt text](https://github.com/iuri-cv/fiji_macros/blob/main/tutorial%20-%204.png?raw=true)